hikeventures/hikeventures.github.io/_posts/2016-05-26-active-japan.markdown

   - hiking
   - packrafting
   - camping
-description: 'How we went hiking, packrafting and camping during our trip in Japan in 2015.'
+description: How we went hiking, packrafting and camping during our trip in Japan in 2015.
 ---

 As you know, last year we went to Japan for three weeks.
 And it was great.
 So great that we decided to go back this year again.